LiMuon: Light and Fast Muon Optimizer for Large Models: Convergence Analysis

 \end{assumption}

-Assumption~\ref{ass:s1} is the standard Frobenius norm smoothness, which is a natural extension of the conventional $l_2$-norm smoothness for functions with vector parameters to functions with matrix parameters~\citep{beck2017first}.
-Assumption~\ref{ass:s2} is a Frobenius norm $(L_0,L_1)$-smoothness, which can be seen as a natural extension of the conventional $l_2$-norm $(L_0,L_1)$-smoothness for functions with vector parameters to functions with matrix parameters~\citep{zhang2019gradient}.
-In this work, we establish the convergence of Muon under the above both assumptions.
+Assumption~\ref{ass:s1} is the standard Frobenius norm smoothness, which is a natural extension of the conventional $l_2$-norm smoothness for functions with vector parameter to functions with matrix parameter~\citep{beck2017first}.
+Assumption~\ref{ass:s2} is a Frobenius norm $(L_0,L_1)$-smoothness, which can be seen as a natural extension of the conventional $l_2$-norm $(L_0,L_1)$-smoothness for functions with vector parameter to functions with matrix parameter~\citep{zhang2019gradient}.

-For a stochastic setting, we also use the following standard bounded variance assumption. \begin{assumption}[Bounded Variance] $\nabla f(W;\xi)$ is an unbiased stochastic estimator of the true gradient $\nabla f(W)$ and has a bounded variance, i.e., $\E[\nabla f(W;\xi)]=\nabla f(W)$ and
+For a stochastic setting, we also use the following standard bounded variance assumption. \begin{assumption}[Bounded Variance] $\nabla f(W;\xi)$ is an unbiased stochastic estimator of the true gradient $\nabla F(W)$ and has a bounded variance, i.e., $\E[\nabla f(W;\xi)]=\nabla F(W)$ and

 \end{assumption}